To assist with planning and logistics, here are my preferences:

 For a decade, he served as Chief Innovation Officer for HSBC and head of mobile and internet technology for Deutsche Bank, helping drive early efforts around the emergence of the financial technology industry.
 He has been widely recognized as a pioneer in the field of cash management and mobile transactional systems.

 Mr. Louis advises a number of startups and corporations and continues to write about technology for publications like Forbes, the New York Times, etc… He’s also a sought-after speaker and TV commentator, frequently appearing on the likes of the BBC, NPR, CBS, and others to help the public understand technological developments.

-He currently serves as president and CEO for Casebook PBC, a government technology company focused on developing a platform for social services providers and government agencies.
+He currently serves as president and CEO for Casebook PBC, the leader in SaaS software for social services.

-Please use the following as a template for introducing Tristan at events:
+Please use the following as a template for introducing Tristan: